-Last year, then-North Gwinnett quarterback Mike Tamburo committed to Boise State after Tamburo’s coach mailed out highlight tapes of the team’s seniors to 450 colleges on Sept.
+Former North Gwinnett quarterback Mike Tamburo committed to Boise State [later transferring to UGA] after Tamburo’s coach mailed out highlight tapes of the team’s seniors to 450 colleges on Sept.
 1.

 With that in mind, here are four easy steps to put yourself in the best position to be considered for an athletic scholarship: